Generalized Nash equilibrium problems with quasi-linear constraints: Numerical experiments

 \end{example}

 \begin{example} Consider the $2$-player convex GNEP:

-There are a total of 288 $J\in \mc{P}$.
-It took around 383.28 seconds to find all GNEs by Algorithm~\ref{alg:pLME_all} and the computational time for each $\mc{K}_J$ is between 0.01-59.81 seconds.
-The first GNE was detected within 15.71 seconds.
-We found 6 GNEs from 16 $\mc{K}_J$'s in total, which are
+There are 288 $J\in \mc{P}$.
+It took around 4449.10 seconds to find all GNEs by Algorithm~\ref{alg:pLME_all} and the computational time of each $\mc{K}_J$ is between 0.34-147.30 seconds.
+The first GNE was found in 149.09 seconds, and we found 6 GNEs in total from 48 $\mc{K}_J$'s, which are

 In particular, we found $5$ GNEs in $\mc{K}_J$ for

 \end{example}

 \begin{example} Consider the 2-player nonconvex NEP